muratk3n/thirdwave/en/README.md

 ---

-Yep.. [this post](2019/08/manganese-hydride.md) reminded me, Kubas Manganese Hydride-1, then I saw a company is working on it - [Kubagen](https://www.kubagen.co.uk)
+Yep.. [this post](2019/08/manganese-hydride.md) reminded me, Manganese Hydride-1, then I saw a company is working on it - [Kubagen](https://www.kubagen.co.uk)

 ---